Daily readings

 Saturday, February 21, 2026

 Saint Peter Damian, Bishop and Doctor of the Church.
 Lent.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Peter Damian, Bishop and Doctor of the Church